attilagk/monoallelic-brain-research/notebook/2016-08-01-ifats-filters/2016-08-01-ifats-filters.md

 ## [1] 23
 ```

-The upper right panel of the figure above indicates that most---if not all---of the genes between score 0.3 and 0.5 fall in the "candidate" category.
+The upper right panel of the figure above indicates that most---if not all---of the genes between score 0.3 and 0.5 fall in the "distant candidate" category.
 More on this in the next section.

 ### Implications for regression analysis